wei-enwang/final_project/README.md

 - [x] 將主角結合動作

 ## How to use our code?
-**\important!!**
+**important!!**

-Recommandation:git clone this project and it will be much easier to finish!!
+Recommandation:git clone this project and it will be much easier to enjoy our work!!

 ####Our Model
-You need to download these two files and place it under checkpoints(at easydisplay) https://drive.google.com/file/d/18-kL51Qf2SKSMROJ80fOPWfPu_wkRKDh/view?usp=sharing https://drive.google.com/file/d/1AW3kWXnt7-y4ZsVsF-gWEGYCn5WwQXn6/view?usp=sharing
+You need to download these two files and place it under checkpoints(at easydisplay)

+https://drive.google.com/file/d/18-kL51Qf2SKSMROJ80fOPWfPu_wkRKDh/view?usp=sharing

+https://drive.google.com/file/d/1AW3kWXnt7-y4ZsVsF-gWEGYCn5WwQXn6/view?usp=sharing

 #### JPPNet